Attempts to overturn the 2020 United States presidential election: Calls with state officials

 On January 2, 2021, Trump, Giuliani, Eastman and others held a conference call with 300 legislators of key states to provide them purported evidence of election fraud to justify calling special sessions of their legislatures in an attempt to decertify their electors.
 Three days later, dozens of lawmakers from five key states wrote Pence to ask he delay the January 6 final certification of electors for ten days to allow legislators the opportunity to reconsider their states' certifications.

 That same day, Trump held a one-hour phone call with Georgia Secretary of State Brad Raffensperger.
 Trump was joined by Chief of Staff Mark Meadows, trade adviser Peter Navarro, Justice Department official John Lott Jr., law professor John Eastman, and attorneys Rudy Giuliani, Cleta Mitchell and Kurt Hilbert.
 Raffensperger was joined by his general counsel Ryan Germany.
 Raffensperger recorded the call, reportedly doing so while recalling his November 13 call with Trump ally and South Carolina Senator Lindsey Graham, after which Graham made public statements about the discussion that were at odds with Raffensperger's recollection.

-In the call with Raffensperger, Trump repeatedly referred to disproven claims of election fraud and urged Raffensperger to overturn the election, saying "I just want to find 11,780 votes."
-Raffensperger refused, noting that Georgia had certified its results after counting the votes three times, and said at one point in the conversation, "Well, Mr. President, the challenge you have is the data you have is wrong."
+In the call with Raffensperger, Trump repeatedly referred to disproven claims of election fraud and urged Raffensperger to overturn the election, saying, "I just want to find 11,780 votes".
+Raffensperger refused, noting that Georgia had certified its results after counting the votes three times, and said at one point in the conversation, "Well, Mr. President, the challenge you have is the data you have is wrong".
 Trump issued a vague threat suggesting that Raffensperger and his general counsel Ryan Germany might be subject to criminal liability.
 After the Georgia call, Trump and his team spoke on Zoom with officials in Arizona, Michigan, Pennsylvania and Wisconsin.

 Raffensperger told his advisers that he did not wish a recording or a transcript to be made public unless Trump made false claims about the conversation or attacked Georgia officials.
 On the morning of January 3, Trump tweeted that Raffensperger "was unwilling, or unable, to answer questions" about various election-related conspiracy theories endorsed by Trump.
-Raffensperger replied by tweet, "Respectfully, President Trump: What you're saying is not true.
+Raffensperger replied by tweet, "Respectfully, President Trump: what you're saying is not true.
 The truth will come out."
-Later that day, The Washington Post reported on the call and published the full audio and transcript.
-(The Associated Press also obtained the recording.)
+Later that day, The Washington Post reported on the call and published the full audio and transcript (the Associated Press also obtained the recording that day).

 Two months later, it was revealed that Trump had also called Raffensperger's chief investigator, Frances Watson, on December 23.
-He spoke to her for six minutes, during which he told her: "When the right answer comes out, you'll be praised."
+He spoke to her for six minutes, during which he told her: "When the right answer comes out, you'll be praised".